 Bone cancer develops when unusual cells grow uncontrollably, which destroys normal bone tissue.
-It can start in the bone or spread there from other parts of the body.
-Many bone cancers are some of the rarer types of cancer, and they're known as bone neoplasms.
+It can start in the bone or spread there from other body parts.
+There are some of the rarer types of cancer, and they're known as bone neoplasms.

 There are four types of primary bone cancer: